New build properties not installed to regs at the time of construction

 Yes, I agree, it might involve a mutually-agreed party carrying out inspections and/or tests, but that's not an EICR unless previously agreed ... and if it were, there would be a good dose of limitations?

-• I think in 50 years time, we will indeed see a noticeable fraction of >100 year old wiring remaining in service - PVC, polythene and other modern plastics do not degrade in the way of the early cotton covered or india rubber, that used to rot and perish respectively.
-We already have pre-WW2 lead-clad paper insulated street mains still in service in some of our cities.
+• I think in 50 years time, we will indeed see a noticeable fraction of >100 year old wiring remaining in service - PVC, polythene and other modern plastics do not degrade in the way of the early cotton covered or India rubber, that used to rot and perish respectively.
+We have some pre-WW2 lead-clad paper insulated street mains still in service in some of our cities.
 The kit at both ends of the cable has been changed though, and it is being reactively repaired when it fails, but the good stuff that is not overloaded will probably survive quite a bit longer.

 We are after all flying around using jet engines designed in the 1960s and some military craft from the 1950s.